Table of Contents

 Ever heard of a jumping flea?
 You might be surprised to learn that’s what ‘ukulele’ means in Hawaiian.
 Quite apt, considering its perky sound.
 We can trace its roots back to the 19th century, arriving with Portuguese newcomers on Hawaii’s vibrant shores.

 Since then, it’s deeply entwined with Hawaiian customs, blooming into a global sensation.
-Why so?
-Simplicity is a key player here, ukuleles are a cinch to play and, honestly, they look good!

-Now, let’s ponder a tricky question.
-With a boom in manufacturers, how do you pick your ukulele brand?
+But with a boom in manufacturers, how do you pick your ukulele brand?
 You don’t want a shoddy ukulele that breaks down or hits the wrong notes, right?

 This Killer Rig guide aims to tour the best ukulele brands.
 It’ll guide you to high-quality, fairly priced options for all experience levels.